-The college has established a Human Studies Policy and Committee, which reviews and approves the adequacy of protection provided for human subjects serving as research subjects.
+The college has established an Institutional Review Board and Policy which reviews and approves the adequacy of protection provided for human subjects serving as research subjects.
 The college is cognizant of its responsibility to protect the privacy, safety, health, and welfare of such subjects.
-A copy of this policy may be obtained in the Office of Academic Affairs.
+A copy of this policy may be obtained in the Office of Academic Affairs and on the Grant Center website.